 - 2016 King County Stormwater Pollution Prevention Manual

 If you have comments or any questions, please contact Greg Villanueva/NPDES Coordinator at 206-431-2442 or email firstname.lastname@example.org

 To report a hazardous waste spill or other illicit discharges to a storm system, please call (206) 433-1860.

 The City of Tukwila has obtained coverage under a NPDES (National Pollution Discharge Elimination System) Phase II Municipal Stormwater Permit issued by the Washington State Department of Ecology.
 The NPDES is a federal requirement under the Clean Water Act that regulates stormwater and wastewater discharges.
-The permit requires that all affected municipalities create and implement a Stormwater Management Program (SWMP), which address five required program elements.
+The permit requires that all affected municipalities create and implement a Stormwater Management Program (SWMP), which address eight required program elements.
 These elements are:

 - Public Education and Outreach

 - Public Involvement and Participation